SimGus/Chatette/README.md

 The reason comes from the different goals of the two projects:

 *Chatito* aims at a generic but powerful *DSL*, that should stay simple.
-While it is perfectly fine for small projects, when projects get larger, this simplicity may become a burden: your template file becomes overwhelmingly large, at a point you get lost inside it.
+While it is perfectly fine for small projects, when projects get larger, this simplicity may become a burden: your template file becomes overwhelmingly large, to the point you get lost inside it.

 *Chatette* defines a more complex *DSL* to be able to manage larger projects.
 Here is a non-exhaustive list of features that can help with that: